goofball851/Random-VibeCoded-Apps/SketchBoard/ReadMe.md

 - Move tool lets you reposition after upload
 - Images integrate with undo/redo system
 - Multiple images supported
+- Selected images show a blue border
+- Delete button appears when an image is selected

 ### Infinite Canvas
 - No size limits - draw as large as you need